The Goal Is Not a Ranking Anymore

 - Structure all content with BLUF, statistics, and clear hierarchy

-E-commerce and Direct-to-Consumer: SEO First, GEO Growing
+E-commerce and DTC: SEO First, GEO Growing

 Publishers and Media: GEO Urgently

-Local Businesses: SEO + AEO
+Local Businesses: SEO Plus AEO

 The Terms You Can Safely Ignore